zzzprojects/EntityFramework-Classic/docs/pages/features/query-include-filter.md

 > The limitations to include every level will be removed when the feature will be integrated into **Entity Framework Classic**.

 ### Include chaining
-You can chain multiple `IncludeFilter` methods one after another but you cannot mixte it with other include methods such as `Include`, `AlsoInclude`, `ThenInclude`, `IncludeOptimized`.
+You can chain multiple `IncludeFilter` methods one after another but you cannot mix it with other include methods such as `Include`, `AlsoInclude`, `ThenInclude`, `IncludeOptimized`.

 If you need to include without a filter, you can still use the `IncludeFilter` method.